Media portrayals of transgender people

-Hunter Schafer's role as transgender teen "Jules Vaughn" in Euphoria (2019–present) garnered critical acclaim.
+Hunter Schafer's role as transgender teen Jules Vaughn in Euphoria (2019–2026) garnered critical acclaim.

 Portrayals of transgender people in mass media reflect societal attitudes about transgender identity, and have varied and evolved with public perception and understanding.
 Media representation, culture industry, and social marginalization all hint at popular culture standards and the applicability and significance to mass culture, even though media depictions represent only a minuscule spectrum of the transgender group, which essentially conveys that those that are shown are the only interpretations and ideas society has of them.
 However, in 2014, the United States reached a "transgender tipping point", according to Time.
 At this time, the media visibility of transgender people reached a level higher than seen before.
 Since then, the number of transgender portrayals across TV platforms has stayed elevated.
 Research has found that viewing multiple transgender TV characters and stories improves viewers' attitudes toward transgender people and related policies.